 Day 11: Tour ends in Agrigento

 Highlights: AgrigentoWe say goodbye after breakfast this morning.
-Stay on to explore the ruins of Agrigento if you'd like, or for those headed home, we'll tell you how to get to the train or bus station for your transfer back to Palermo.
-You'll take with you a far better understanding of Magna Grecia now that you've pedaled between these ancient sites and wandered amid some of the finest ruins remaining from antiquity.
+Stay to explore the ruins of Agrigento if you'd like, or for those headed home, we'll shuttle you to Agrigento's central station at 9:00AM for your transfer back to Palermo.
 Join us again sometime soon!

 HighlightsPhoenician/Greek ruins of Motya, Medieval Erice, Trapani and Mondello, Marsala wines, Greek ruins in Selinunte, Segesta and Agrigento, famous beach resort town of San Vito lo Capo, traditional rural farm house stay

 Includes"The Usual" plus...
-Use of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; 6 dinners with wine, 2 lunches, one wine tasting & 10 breakfasts; shuttle from Palermo (airport or train station)to tour start on Day 1; guided tour Selinunte
+Use of a quality 27-30 speed bicycle; 11 days, 10 nights' accommodation; 6 dinners with wine, 2 lunches, one wine tasting & 10 breakfasts; shuttle from Palermo town center to tour start on Day 1; guided tour Selinunte

 Begin/EndCastellammare del Golfo ( shuttle from Palermo town center) / Agrigento